mindfulness

 The researchers, led by Dr. Michael Scullin, theorized that the act of offloading future-oriented thoughts onto paper frees the mind from the cognitive burden of trying to remember and plan.
 This allows the brain to transition more easily into a restful state.
 The more specific participants were in their to-do lists, the faster they fell asleep.

 Beyond to-do list journaling, expressive writing before bed has also been shown to improve sleep quality.
-A study from the University of Rochester found that journaling about worries and stressors before bed reduced cognitive arousal, a primary barrier to falling asleep.
+Research by Harvey and Farrell found that writing about worries and stressors before bed reduced cognitive arousal, a primary barrier to falling asleep.
 Participants who journaled experienced fewer nighttime awakenings and reported feeling more rested upon waking.

 5. Enhanced Self-Awareness